 Test Now: Innovations in Testing and Linkage to Care Projects

-Get it Wet: Oral HIV Self-Testing
+Get it Wet Program: Oral HIV Self-Testing

 HIV and STBBI Testing in Indigenous and Two-Spirit Communities in BC

 This is one of several CBRC projects focused on the health of Indigenous people.
 We will continue our work with Indigenous and Two-Spirit community members in BC to co-create culturally appropriate STBBI testing options.
-We will engage directly with community members and local healthcare providers to integrate community member’s preferred testing options and linkage to care into existing services.
+We will engage directly with community members and local healthcare providers to integrate a person’s preferred testing options and linkage to care into existing services.
 We will work alongside Indigenous and Two-Spirit artists to develop promotional materials for a pilot testing project.

 For more information on any of these projects, please contact Chris Draenos, RN ([email protected]), CBRC’s HIV and STBBI Testing and Linkage Implementation Manager.